rahimbadsha/A5-Emergency-Hotline/readme.md

 ## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

+# getElementById:- To get a specific elements data from html we use getElementById() in javascript. we can only get one elements data using getElementById.

+# getElementsByClassName:
 ---

 ## 2. How do you create and insert a new element into the DOM?